TheHarshitBansal/TheHarshitBansal/README.md

 ![Razorpay](https://img.shields.io/badge/-Razorpay-000?&logo=razorpay)
 ![OpenAI API](https://img.shields.io/badge/-OpenAI-000?&logo=openai)

-## Open Source Contributions

-I actively contribute to various open-source projects and communities.
-I believe in the power of open-source software and the collaborative effort of the developer community.

 ## Contact

 If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email or connect with me on LinkedIn.